Social Anxiety Disorder

 Causes of Social Anxiety

 It is crucial to note that while genetics may predispose you to social anxiety, environmental factors often act as triggers.
-Therefore, understanding both aspects can offer a comprehensive view, aiding in more effective treatment and management strategies.

 Family Dynamics and Social Anxiety

-Fear of bringing shame or dishonour to your family can make social interactions feel like walking on eggshells.
-This is particularly prevalent in cultures that place a high value on social harmony and conformity, the pressure to fit in can increase feelings of anxiety.
+Additionally, fear of bringing shame or dishonour to your family can make social interactions feel like walking on eggshells.

 Understanding the root cause of your social anxiety is the first step towards controlling it effectively.
 If you identify with any of these family dynamics, consider seeking professional help.